jcott/GACDProject/README.md

  a work directory to write in should be set

  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
- must be unzipped in the workindirectory,  so directory UCI HAR Dataset  mut exsist:  <wrkdir>/UCI HAR Dataset/
+ must be unzipped in the workindirectory,  so directory UCI HAR Dataset as subdir from working directory

 # run_analysis.R
  ----
- R script called run_analysis.R that does the following. reads the files in <workdir>\UCI HAR Dataset\
+ R script called run_analysis.R that does the following. reads the files in \UCI HAR Dataset\
  create two  files in the working dir:
 1. samsungAvgMeanStdOnSubjectActivity.csv  THIS is the tidy  file  of the assignment
 1. samsung_activity.csv THIS is full file for reference